AmazingMech2418/ServerFire/README.md

-Thank you for choosing AdminServer to start up your website!
+Thank you for choosing ServerFire to start up your website!